 Read More: Migrate Exchange Mailbox to PST File

 There is no doubt that these approaches to view contents of EDB file are absolutely free of cost.
 But due to some of its limitations like the process is very lengthy.
 It becomes difficult for a non-technical person to initiate and complete the process.
 On the other hand, it is a time-consuming process.
 There is no assurance of data safety.
 A user may lose his data while accessing the database file.
 There is a need for special skills to execute the process.

 The following blog explains the reasons why a user would want to view contents of EDB files with or without MS Exchange Server.
-Manual and professional approaches are discussed for all the users who are looking for an effective solution to read and view Exchange EDB file data.
+Due to certain limitations of the manual method, it is suggested to use the professional approach as an effective solution to read and view Exchange EDB file data.